pyhys/minimalmodbus/README.txt

 | **Register** | :meth:`minimalmodbus.Instrument.read_register` Function code 3 [or 4] | :meth:`minimalmodbus.Instrument.write_register` Function code 16 [or 6] |
 +--------------+-----------------------------------------------------------------------+-------------------------------------------------------------------------+

+Note that these links are functional only from http://minimalmodbus.sourceforge.net/ and in the PDF documentation.

 Modbus implementation details
 -----------------------------